 Women's Work : The Carrying Stones Project

-The Carrying Stones Project is an ongoing series of sculpture, social practice and video works that explores women's work and labor inequality in its many forms.
+The Carrying Stones Project is an ongoing series of sculpture, social practice and video works that explores women's work and labor inequity in its many forms.

 The inequalities that working women face are both systemic and pervasive, and those biases affect individual women differently.
 As such, the concepts for the Carrying Stones works are distilled from the personal narratives of the artist, as well as from those of women of diverse ages, ethnicities, and socio-economic statuses.

 Environmental : Seeds of the Monoliths

-The sculptural forms from the Seeds of the Monoliths series are clad in layers of silver solder and copper, as if their delicate bodies are growing the armor they need to flourish in the corrupted environment humans are leaving for them.
+The sculptural forms from the Seeds of the Monoliths series are clad in layers of silver solder and copper, as if their delicate bodies are growing the armor they need to flourish in the environment humans are leaving for them.
 Using the texture of the metal as my primary mark-making medium, the liquefied silver morphs into bark, or feathers, or scales.
 There is eloquence and beauty in the act of self-protection.

 I begin by covering the sculpture armature with copper foil.
 Next, I lay down the first layer of texture in silver solder-- like painting with molten metal.
 I add dimension to the work by placing beads of solder to create depth and contrast.
 Sometimes, I also cut forms from copper and then solder them to the main structure.
 The pieces are covered with a rich black patina, and burnished with steel wool to bring out shining highlights on the raised peaks, while leaving dark in the valleys.